winering/Preferabli-for-iOS/PreferabliDataSDKDemo/Pods/PreferabliDataSDK/PreferabliDataSDK/PreferabliDataSDK/tools/PreferabliDataSDK.docc/Installation.md

 ## Installation complete.

 You are ready to start using the Preferabli Data SDK.
-For more information on how to use the SDK, see <doc:How-to-use>.
+For more information on how to use the SDK, see <doc:How-to-Use>.